 System.InvalidOperationException: ‘Microsoft Azure WebJobs SDK Dashboard connection string is missing or empty.
 The Microsoft Azure Storage account connection string can be set in the following ways:

-- Set the connection string named ‘AzureWebJobsDashboard’ in the connectionStrings section of the .config file in the following format , or
+1. Set the connection string named ‘AzureWebJobsDashboard’ in the connectionStrings section of the .config file in the following format or

-- Set the environment variable named ‘AzureWebJobsDashboard’, or
+2. Set the environment variable named ‘AzureWebJobsDashboard’, or

-- Set corresponding property of JobHostConfiguration.’
+3. Set corresponding property of JobHostConfiguration.’

-How to deploy Azure Webjobs to Azure
+How to deploy webjobs in Azure

-Well, let’s discuss the quick steps to deploy your Azure Webjobs to the Azure cloud from Visual Studio 2019.
+Let’s discuss the quick steps to deploy your Azure Webjobs to the Azure cloud from Visual Studio 2019.

-- Right-click on the project and select the Publish option as highlighted below.
+1. Right-click on the project and select the Publish option as highlighted below.

-2. Now, you need to select a publish target so select the Create New option to create a new app service.
-You can also select Existing option to select an existing app service.
+2. Now, you need to select a publish target, so select the Create New option to create a new app service.
+You can also select existing option to select an existing app service.
 Finally, click on the Create Profile button.

-3. Provide the below details on the Create new App service window.
+3. Provide the below details on the Create New App service window.

-- Name: Provide a name for the App service.
+• Name: Provide a name for the App service.

-- Subscription: Choose a valid subscription that you want to use here.
+• Subscription: Choose a valid subscription that you want to use here.

 Finally, click on the Create button to create the new app service.

-Run the Azure Webjob using Azure Portal
+How to run the Azure Webjob using Azure Portal

 To run the Azure Webjob, you need to follow the below steps.

-- Right-click on the Azure Webjob –> Select Run option.
+1. Right-click on the Azure Webjob –> Select Run option.

 How to check the logs of the Azure Webjobs